m00-copincha/pet-resistor/README.md

 2. **Flat Components**: We’ve taken a pragmatic approach by using flat components.
 These parts can be easily designed using computer-aided design software or 2D vector tools.
 Whether laser-cut or 3D printed, the streamlined 3D modeling process ensures accessibility.
 3. **Inclusive Design**: PETResistor is all about inclusivity.
 We intentionally minimized the required manufacturing skills, inviting more people to actively participate.
 The Openstructure modular system provides a common framework for adapting and creating components, fostering collaboration and innovation.
 4. **Empowering Individuals**: Our ultimate goal?
 Empower individuals to establish their own plastic recycling solutions on a small or local scale.
 By transforming PET bottles into 3D printing filament, we’re not only reducing waste but also encouraging creativity.

+Feel free to reach out at maurice.haedo@gmail.com if you have any questions or want to get involved! 🌱🌟

 <br>